Lilly-dh/DeepPlantAllergy/README.md

 ## 🧾 Citation

-If you use this pipeline in your research, please cite our upcoming manuscript submitted to *Journal Name*.
+If you use this pipeline in your research, please cite our manuscript published in *Briefings in Bioinformatics* https://academic.oup.com/bib/article/26/6/bbaf605/8323196.